offmywave011/masterconcrete/Using-ScanbotCameraView.md

-Android camera API might be very tricky and far from being developer-friendly (in fact, very far).
-To help you skip same issues as we encountered while developing Scanbot we created `ScanbotCameraView`.
+The Android camera API might be very tricky and far from being developer-friendly (in fact, very far).
+To help you skip the same issues we encountered while developing Scanbot, we created `ScanbotCameraView`.

 #### Getting started

-`ScanbotCameraView` is available with SDK Package 1.
-To get started with it you have to do 3 steps.
+`ScanbotCameraView` is available with the SDK Package 1.
+To get started, you have to undertake 3 steps.

 First.
 Add permission to AndroidManifest.xml